richard-unterberg/classmatejs/README.md

-# 🪂 @classmate
+# @classmatejs

 Styled components for class names.
-For React and SolidJS.
+For React and SolidJS or even framework agnostic.

 ## 🚩 Transform this